 What qualifications are required to teach in South Korea?

-To teach in South Korea, the government requires that you have at least a bachelor’s degree and you are from a native English speaking country.
+To teach in South Korea, the government requires that you have at least a bachelor’s degree and you are from a native English-speaking country.
 Your degree can be in any subject, it does not have to be in English or Education.
-In terms of a TEFL or CELTA, that is a case by case and up to the school, you are applying to teach at.
+In terms of a TEFL or CELTA, that is a case-by-case and up to the school, you are applying to teach at.
 Some require it, some favour applicants that have a TEFL or CELTA, and some don’t mind if you don’t have anything.
-Our school said they didn’t mind we did not have any extra certifications, and then a couple of months before our contact started, they asked us to complete an online TESOL certification course.
+Our school said they didn’t mind we did not have any extra certifications, and then a couple of months before our contract started, they asked us to complete an online TESOL certification course.
 It wasn’t hard, and it only cost $150 so we complied.
 Aside from teaching in South Korea, a TESOL course will also help you gain work teaching online.

 What is the best thing about living in South Korea?